DS4SD/docling/tests/data/groundtruth/docling_v2/redp5110_sampled.md

 ACTIVATE COLUMN ACCESS CONTROL;

 - 2. Look at the definition of the EMPLOYEE table, as shown in Figure 3-11.
 To do this, from the main navigation pane of System i Navigator, click Schemas  HR\_SCHEMA  Tables , right-click the EMPLOYEES table, and click Definition .

+Figure 3-11 Selecting the EMPLOYEES table from System i Navigator

+<!-- image -->

+28

+Row and Column Access Control Support in IBM DB2 for i

 - 2. Figure 4-68 shows the Visual Explain of the same SQL statement, but with RCAC enabled.
 It is clear that the implementation of the SQL statement is more complex because the row permission rule becomes part of the WHERE clause.
 - 3. Compare the advised indexes that are provided by the Optimizer without RCAC and with RCAC enabled.
 Figure 4-69 shows the index advice for the SQL statement without RCAC enabled.
 The index being advised is for the ORDER BY clause.

-Figure 3-11 Selecting the EMPLOYEES table from System i Navigator

-<!-- image -->

 Figure 4-68 Visual Explain with RCAC enabled